F-Zero (video game): Reception

 F-Zero was widely lauded by game critics for its graphical realism, and has been called the fastest and most fluid pseudo-3D racing game of its time for home systems.
 This has been mostly credited to the development team's pervasive use of the "Mode 7" system.
 Eurogamers Tom Bramwell commented "this abundance of Mode 7 was unheard of" for the SNES.
 This graphics-rendering technique was an innovative technological achievement at the time that made racing games more realistic, the first of which was F-Zero.
-Jeremy Parish of Electronic Gaming Monthly wrote that the game's use of Mode 7 created the "most convincing racetracks that had ever been seen on a home console" that gave "console gamers an experience even more visceral than could be found in the arcades."
-1UP.com editor Ravi Hiranand agreed, arguing F-Zeros combination of fast-paced racing and free-range of motion were superior compared to that of previous home console games.
-IGNs Peer Schneider assured readers F-Zero was one of the few 16-bit era video games to "perfectly combine presentation and functionality to create a completely new gaming experience".
+Jeremy Parish of Electronic Gaming Monthly wrote that the use of Mode 7 created the "most convincing racetracks that had ever been seen on a home console" that gave "console gamers an experience even more visceral than could be found in the arcades."
+1UP.com editor Ravi Hiranand agreed, arguing F-Zeros combination of fast-paced racing and free-range of motion were superior compared to previous home console games.
+IGNs Peer Schneider wrote that F-Zero was one of the few 16-bit games to "perfectly combine presentation and functionality to create a completely new gaming experience".

-The game was praised for its variety of tracks, and steady increase in difficulty.
-GameSpys Jason D'Aprile thought the game "was something of a finesse racer.
+F-Zero was praised for its variety of tracks, and steady increase in difficulty.
+GameSpys Jason D'Aprile thought it "was something of a finesse racer.
 It took lots of practice, good memorization skills, and a rather fine sense of control."
-Matt Taylor of The Virginian-Pilot commented that the game is more about "reflexes than realism", and it lacked the ability to save progress between races.
-F-Zeros soundtrack was lauded.
+Matt Taylor of The Virginian-Pilot said it was more about "reflexes than realism", and it lacked the ability to save progress between races.
+The soundtrack was lauded.

 In GameSpots retrospective review by Greg Kasavin, he praised F-Zeros controls, longevity and track design.
 Kasavin felt it offered exceptional gameplay, with "a perfect balance of pick-up-and-play accessibility and sheer depth".
 Retrospective reviews agreed that the game should have used a multiplayer mode.
 IGNs Lucas Thomas criticized the lack of a substantial plot and mentioned F-Zero "doesn't have the same impact these days" suggesting "the sequels on GBA very much pick up where this title left off".
-In 2009, Official Nintendo Magazine called the game "Blisteringly fast, seriously challenging and insanely fun", ranking the game 66th on a list of greatest Nintendo games.
+In 2009, Official Nintendo Magazine called it "blisteringly fast, seriously challenging and insanely fun" and named it the 66th-greatest Nintendo game.